statamic/docs/content/collections/docs/yaml.md

 to_sell: [aloe vera, winter coat, mittens]
 ```

-To render the values from a YAML array
+To render the values from a YAML array:

 ### Element Map